microsoft/MixedRealityToolkit-Unity/Documentation/GettingStartedWithTheMRTK.md

 ![](/External/ReadMeImages/MRTK_SceneSetup.png)

+> The MRTK will also select the configured profile, [click here for more details on this configuration screens](#configuring)

 Which contains the following:

-* Mixed Reality Toolkit - The toolkit itself, providing the central configuration and activation point for the entire framework.
+* Mixed Reality Toolkit - The toolkit itself, providing the central configuration entry point for the entire framework.
 * MixedRealityPlayspace - The parent object for the headset, which ensures the headset / controllers and other required systems are managed correctly in the scene.
 * The Main Camera is moved as a child to the Playspace - Which allows the playspace to manage the camera in conjunction with the SDK's
 * UIRaycastCamera added as a child to the Main Camera - To enable seamless UI interactions through the toolkit